gvwilson/sdxjs/text-editor/index.md

 <%- include('/inc/erase.html', {file: 'plugin-editor.js', key: 'skip'}) %>

 -   Notice the two-step `import` because `Promise.all` needs promises
-    -   Wille write an `async` function that combines the steps in the exercises
+    -   Will write an `async` function that combines the steps in the exercises

 ## How can we record and play back?